 Start off by browning ground beef or a combination of ground beef and ground turkey in a multi-cooker slow cooker.
 If your slow cooker doesn’t have a browning function, brown the meat in a skillet and transfer it to the slow cooker.
 Then add all the remaining ingredients – some of which are diced tomatoes, tomato sauce, beef stock, beans, chili powder, and cumin – and stir to combine.
 Set the heat to “high” and let the chili simmer away for six hours or so, stirring every couple hours if convenient.
 It’s really that easy.

 What to serve with chili

 I like to make a batch of Honey Cornbread Muffins to serve with chili.

 And our girls love when there are leftover cornbread muffins to eat for breakfast the following morning.
 Hatti and Tessa warm up the muffins and eat them with a little butter and jam.

 The muffins are the perfect chili dippers, with a bit of sweetness that contrasts with the savory chili.

 Our family also really, really, REALLY likes Fritos corn chips with chili.
 Sometimes I buy the regular ones, shown in my photos.
 And sometimes I buy the scoops, which are awesome for just scooping up the chili, no spoon needed.
-Either way, those salty corn chips are awesome with chili.
+Either way, those salty corn chips are fabulous with chili.

 So much of our fun with food deals with dipping and scooping, don’t you agree?!